Don't Wait Until Tomorrow, Start Today!

 If someone could bottle motivation, they'd have wealth beyond their dreams.

 Think about this.
 The benefits of living a healthy life sound like a list from every miracle pill you've ever heard about.
 Exercise can lower your risk of heart attack, stroke and cancer.
 It can make arthritis more tolerable, reduce the symptoms of asthma, relieve back pain and enhance your mood.
 You'll have more energy and potentially add years of active living to your life.
 Proper exercises are literally, the fountain of youth.

 If you're more interested in money, consider this.
-Focus on your health and studies have shown you'll earn 74% more over a 10-year period than people who don't.
+Focus on your health and studies have shown you'll earn 74% more over 10 years than people who don't.
 Life insurance companies charge from 20 to 400% more for people with health issues.
-Men who are overweight earn an average of 3.4% less and overweight woman earn 6.3% less than co-workers.
+Men who are overweight earn an average of 3.4% less and overweight women earn 6.3% less than co-workers.

 But those perks simply aren't enough.
 The call of the couch or easy chair positioned in front of the television or computer is too great.
 Exercise is something that most people believe can happen "tomorrow".

 In 2005 I was in an accident.
 A car went through a stop sign and I smashed into the side with my scooter.
 As I hit the car, several of my ribs were broken and rearranged my insides.
 My spleen was destroyed.
 One arm was so badly ripped apart friends said it looked like I had been mauled by a bear.
 I lost an enormous amount of blood and later one lung collapsed.